“From childhood I had never believed in permanence, and yet I had longed for it. Always I was afraid of losing happiness.”

 The Quiet American is about more than the complexities of Vietnam and the main characters.
 There’s the complexity of emotions and interpersonal connections.
 The cynicism of the atheist reporter is juxtaposed with the conservative idealism of Pyle.
 And then there’s Phuong’s relationship with both men — her interactions with them are distant despite proximity.

 Aside from Pyle, Greene depicts the Americans, as well as other foreigners, in Saigon as debaucherous and disrespectful.
 The first scene with another American shows a man who is loud, crude, and drunk.
 After that it devolves into a scene at the brothel.
 Other than a few French officers, there are no redeeming descriptions of foreigners in Vietnam, and that includes the opium-smoking narrator who would like nothing more than an end to the war.

 Mixed among the characters and their interactions are descriptions of Vietnam, though few details illicit grand memories of travel there.
 There is, however, a depiction of the Cao Dai Temple in Tây Ninh.
 In this case, Greene’s description is accurate — he writes about the colors as well as the saints that include Victor Hugo.
 This chapter of the book brought back memories of a day-trip to the temple to witness the religious ceremony.

 Overall, Greene’s novel is a wonderful depiction of conflicting perceptions in a foreign country.
 It leaves the reader questioning if it is possible to remain neutral and how strong one’s convictions can be.

-While I agree with Bourdain’s recommendation of The Quiet American, there are other novels that go along with travel to Vietnam.
+While I agree with Anthony Bourdain’s recommendation of The Quiet American, there are other novels that go along with travel to Vietnam.
 For readers looking for something else, I’d recommend Viet Thanh Nguyen’s The Sympathizer as the best book related to Vietnam as well as the best book I’ve read in years.